 It is covered with pink and red kisses from adoring fans.
 People have written poems and left love notes and have scratched their names into the already once-restored gravestone.
 It is truly a beautiful tomb.

 One can always tell when you happen upon a famous grave by the crowd of people.
 Walking with our heads buried in our map we would look up to see a crowd and rush to take a look at what famous person is buried there.

-We didn’t know the story of the ill fated lovers Abelard and Heloise, but the crowd drew us to their tomb and we looked into their story to find that their story is tragic and confusing.
+We didn’t know the story of the ill-fated lovers Abelard and Heloise, but the crowd drew us to their tomb and we looked into their story to find that their story is tragic and confusing.
 I will let you read more about it rather than going on in my own words.
 Abelard and Heloise: The Love The day was grey and raining which made for a perfect setting for a visit to the old cemetery.

 The Cimetiere Pere Lachaise is a fascinating tourist destination in Paris.
 Giant mausoleums, chapels and even a pagoda loom in every spare piece of land.
 Massive monuments tower over crumbling tombstones and rotting graves as giant chestnut trees stand guard overhead.

 If you are not interested in the famous residents of Cimetiere Pere la Chaise you can still visit the cemetery and be in awe of the artwork on display at this museum of the dead.

 We were brought back to the reality of the sadness that Cimetiere Pere Lachaise holds when we happened upon a funeral taking place on the path where soldiers that have died for France are buried.
 The sorrow and the misery in the faces of the people reminded us all to respect the dead.

-I am also happy to see that the Cimetiere Pere Lachaise is doing something to clean up the memory of not only a rock legend, but the people around him and the other famous graves of the worlds most popular cemetery.
+I am also happy to see that the Cimetiere Pere Lachaise is doing something to clean up the memory of not only a rock legend Jim Morrison but the people around him and the other famous graves of the world’s most popular cemetery.
 Enjoy the artistry and investment that has gone into some of the monuments, but we must stop defacing and ruining a family’s final memory of their loved one.